npalutsis/school/computer_architecture/homework2/homework2.md

 These instructions would appear at the beginning of the function call.

 ##Question 4 B:
 Registers X11 and X12 are saved to the stack.
-The assembly code below to restore the registers should be placed at the end of the function.
+The assembly code below to restore the registers should be placed right after the function is called in main.
 ```
         LDR   X11, [X28]
         LDR   X12, [X28, 4]